Mobile marketing is one of the fastest developing markets around. Is there still space for innovation? Let’s find out!

 According to research done by Juniper, there will be a yearly traffic of messages of 160 trillion, by 2019.
 Let me break this down for you.
 That’s about 440 million messages a day!
 Mmm… That’s globally of course.
 How much would it be per person per day?
 It would be around 60 per day on average.
-This is an incredible amount, especially when you take the fact that messaging isn’t all that old, into consideration.
+This is an incredible amount, especially when you take into consideration the fact that messaging isn’t all that old.
 The major developments in technology in recent years has been amazing.
 There is even more planned for the upcoming few years!

 It is expected that businesses will further develop their systems to ensure their website automatically adjusts to the right format for mobile users.
-Many sites already have this, but there are still a lot that don’t.
+Many sites already have this, but there are still lots of them that don’t.
 Another thing is the further development of mobile payments.
 This is already used on some platforms, but it’s not as globally used as it probably should be: direct purchases.
 When you are on Facebook, you see an ad.
 This ad is shown to you based on your recent search history and interests.
-What if you could directly click on a ‘’purchase’’ button, and continue on to the payment page directly?
-This could reduce buyer hesitation and uncertainty to a certain extend.
+What if you could directly click on a ‘’purchase’’ button, and proceed to the payment page directly?
+This could reduce buyer hesitation and uncertainty to a certain extent.

 The use of mobile-only applications is increasing drastically.
 Think of Snapchat and Instagram for example.
 If you, as a business, do not have an app: now is the time!
 Not only can you closely monitor the user’s behaviour while using the app, you can also improve your outreach.

 How to use these developments to your advantage